junus-sefa/about/README.md

 **Resume**
--Founder of <a target="_blank" href="https://diestus.com">Diestus.</a> Web Development & Graphic Design.
+- Founder of <a target="_blank" href="https://diestus.com">Diestus.</a> Web Development & Graphic Design.
--Studying "Computer Engineer - Bachelor" at Oslomet.
+- Studying "Computer Engineer - Bachelor" at Oslomet.
--Produced and fully maintains websites for 7 different clients.
+- Produced and fully maintains websites for 7 different clients.
--Owner of a self-owned project-website, with over 50,000 views per month.
+- Owner of a self-owned project-website, with over 50,000 views per month.
 <br>

 **Selfmade Projects**